heikkivihersalo/kotisivu-block-theme/README.md

 Basic configurations can be done from the `config.json` -file.

+> [!NOTE]
+> This is file is cached as WordPress object cache so if you do any changes, you need to purge the cache.
+This can be done from theme settings.

 ### jQuery Loading

 You can switch between loading jQuery normally, on footer or not loading at all.
 Please do note that if you are using any plugins that require jQuery, you might need to load it normally.
 WordPress admin requires jQuery so it cannot be disabled completely.